 TMJ disorders occur when the temporomandibular joint that connects the jaw to the skull is not working properly.
 TMJ disorders may develop for multiple reasons.
 If you clench or grind your teeth, you may put stress on the jaw and TMJ joint.
 Injuries and arthritis can damage the joint and muscle ligaments, removing the “cushion” for the jaw joint.
-Dr. Salari provides comprehensive TMJ treatment to her patients in Annandale, VA.
+Dr. Salari provides comprehensive TMJ treatment for Annandale, VA dental patients.
 She has experience in diagnosing and treating TMJ disorders.
-It is important to visit her office on a regular basis so she can detect TMJ problems and provide restorative dental care.
+It is important to visit her dental office on a regular basis so she can detect TMJ problems and provide restorative dental care.

 Symptoms of TMJ Disorders

 - Jaw clicking and popping

 - Worn teeth

 Contact our dental office if you have noticed any of these signs of TMJ disorders.
 We will help find the best treatment option for your needs.

 Treating TMJ Disorders

 Dr. Salari will evaluate your teeth and jaw for a proper diagnosis.
 Then, she will create a treatment plan.
 Some of the options she offers for TMJ treatment include:

 Medicine and Exercise

 A pain reliever, anti-inflammatory, or muscle relaxant may be used for patients with mild TMJ symptoms.
 Medicine can also be directly injected into sore or painful joints in order to reduce inflammation.
 If you have mild TMJ symptoms, you may also eat soft foods, exercise your jaw, and apply ice packs to your jaw.